 The corso culture is an important part of the dutch identity.

 We feel that corso’s as intangible cultural heritage are extremely valuable.
 And that they are a textbook example of intangible heritage as described in the 2003 Unesco convention for the safeguarding of the intangible cultural heritage.
 Intangible heritage bonds people and generations and it creates social cohesion.
-We want to protect and strengthen this tradition and advocate for a nomination on the International Representative List of the Intangible Cultural Heritage of Humanity of UNESCO.
-In cooperation with the Kenniscentrum Immaterieel Erfgoed Nederland we strive for the Dutch government to nominate the corso culture for this list.
+We are proud to share that the Netherlands has nominated the corso culture for a place on the International Representative List of the Intangible Cultural Heritage of Humanity of UNESCO.

 The Corsokoepel association (stichting) was officially founded during the fourth corso congress in Lichtenvoorde on may 26th 2018.
 The cooperation between the parades exists much longer.